fbkaba/mcp-gemini-restaurant-agent/README.md

 # Restaurants MCP Server

-A Model Context Protocol (MCP) server that allows LLMs to search for hotels and destinations using the Booking.com API.
+A Model Context Protocol (MCP) server that allows LLMs to search for restaurants and locations using the Tripadvisor.com API.

 ## Features